Grafrajohn/GrahamArt/_posts/2020-08-02-tribute-to-beryl-cook.markdown

 layout: post-quick
 ---

-Years ago I remember seeing a TV programme about a middle aged woman who had begun painting as a hobby, and had become renowned as a painter with an interesting and instantly recongisable style.
+Years ago I remember seeing a TV programme about a middle aged woman who ran a guest house and had begun painting as a hobby.
+She became renowned as a painter with an interesting and instantly recongisable style.
 Her name was Beryl Cook and her work soon regularly featured in the British National Portrait Gallery in London.

 {% include image.html url="https://upload.wikimedia.org/wikipedia/en/6/69/Cook-Tea.jpg" description="Tea in the garden by Beryl Cook" %}

+Beryl's work was instantly recognisable and had tremendous character.
+All of her images still true today, as she captured the archtypes of English humdrum life.